Open-Set Recognition in the Age of Vision-Language Models: Experiments and Results

+\textbf{Object Detection: } The VLM detectors do not show a consistent response to the use of negative queries.
+Different detectors show different sensitivities to negative query counts, different trade-off rates between closed-set and open-set performance, and differences in effectiveness of embedding versus word negative query types -- see Tab.~\ref{tab:det_other} and Fig. \ref{fig:det_negvsperf}.
 Looking at Fig.~\ref{fig:det_negvsperf}, we can consider the sensitivity, trade-off rate and response of the detectors to negative queries: greater performance changes with increasing queries indicates sensitivity; large decreases in mAP with more queries indicates increased trade-off rates between open-set and closed-set performance; and a positive response to the negative queries presents as an increase in AuPR when increasing queries (negative response decreases AuPR).

 OV-DETR is the only detector to show a clear positive response, low trade-off rate, and high sensitivity to the negative query approach, particularly with negative embeddings.
 While OVR-CNN (embeddings), RegionCLIP (words), Detic (words) also show a positive response and low trade-off rate, this is with very little sensitivity to increasing numbers of negative queries.
 In contrast, the open-set performance of Detic, RegionCLIP, and VLDet are very sensitive to negative embeddings, but at a rapid trade-off with closed-set performance.
 Both ViLD and CORA show a negative response or no sensitivity to negative queries.